intelligems/django-skeleton/README.md

 A Django project template that makes no assumptions but saves you a couple of initial work hours per project.

+> __Note:__ Since `pipenv` is gaining traction in the Python community we offer support for both `requirements.txt` and `pipenv` workflows.
+[Master](https://github.com/intelligems/django-skeleton/tree/master) branch will support `requirements.txt` workflow, but you can find support for `pipenv` package management workflow and compatible Dockerfiles in branch: [pipenv](https://github.com/intelligems/django-skeleton/tree/pipenv)

 ## General

 This is a project template, which means no naming conventions apply in the project name.